Facts about Wyoming for each letter of the alphabet.

 Wyoming celebrates ARCHAEOLOGY Awareness Month in September.
 The state has archaeology events and programs throughout the year.
 Recently, archaeologist have discovered more than a dozen villages dating back over 2,000 years in Wyoming mountains.The Cody Complex existed thousands of years ago years ago.
 The Hell Gap archaeological site has a large quantity of prehistoric Paleoindian and Archaic period artifacts.
 Human presence in the Red Desert goes back 12,000 years and Black Art petrogylph there is thought to date back 11,500 years.
 Researchers interpret the petroglyphs carved into rock at Boar's Tusk, Seedskadee, and East Flaming Gorge areas as biographical, ceremonial, or spiritual expressions.
 The White Mountain has hundreds of petroglyphs.
 The Big Horn Medicine Wheel is part of a larger complex of arcahaeological sites that represent 7000 years of Native American adaptation to and use of the alpine landscape that surrounds Medicine Mountain.
 The Medicine Wheel and the surrounding landscape constitute one of the most important and well preserved ancient Native American sacred site complexes in North America.

 Wyoming has many scenic BYWAYS.
 The Rock Springs/Pilot Butte Wild Horse Scenic Tour can begin in either Green River or Rock Springs.
 There are also Road Trips.
 Several cities have Loop Tours including Cody and Upton.
-The Beartooth Highway is called the most beautiful road in America.
+The Beartooth Highway is considered one of the best road trips in the state.
 Wyoming has several Roadside Attractions.

 Wyoming has a variety of COMMUNICATIONS including newspapers, radio, television, telephone, and internet.
 The telephone Area Code for Wyoming is 307.
 There are Internet Service Providers and Web Cams throughout the state, and the Wyoming Department of Transportation has special webcams.